2016 UEFA Champions League final: Background

 Atlético Madrid reached their third European Cup final after defeating Bayern Munich on away goals (2–2 on aggregate).
 Their previous two European Cup finals in 1974 and 2014 both ended in defeats, to Bayern Munich and Real Madrid respectively.
 Atlético Madrid had also played in three Cup Winners' Cup finals (winning in 1962, and losing in 1963 and 1986) and two Europa League finals (winning in 2010 and 2012), with their most recent Europa League triumph in 2012 led by current coach Diego Simeone, widely attributed as having brought Atlético Madrid back to glory, but had yet to win a Champions League.
 He had the chance to join fellow Argentinians Luis Carniglia and Helenio Herrera as the only non-European coaches to win the European Cup/Champions League.
-Had they won the final, they would have become the first Spanish club and the fifth club overall to have won all three major European trophies (European Cup/Champions League, UEFA Cup/Europa League and the now-defunct Cup Winners' Cup).
+Had they won the final, they would have become the first Spanish club and the fifth club overall to have won all three major European trophies at the time (European Cup/Champions League, UEFA Cup/Europa League and the now-defunct Cup Winners' Cup).
 On the other hand, if they were to lose, they would become the first team to lose their first three European Cup finals.

 Apart from the 2014 final, won by Real Madrid 4–1 after extra time, the only previous Madrid Derby matches in European competitions were in the 1958–59 European Cup semi-finals, where Real Madrid won 2–1 in a replay, after a 2–2 aggregate draw, and in the 2014–15 UEFA Champions League quarter-finals, where Real Madrid won 1–0 on aggregate.

+Previous finals

+In the following table, finals until 1992 were in the European Cup era, since 1993 were in the UEFA Champions League era.

-Road to the final
+Route to the final

 Note: In all results below, the score of the finalist is given first (H: home; A: away).